 “Science has recently discovered another reason for eye contact with dogs: bonding.
 With your pet, eye contact increases a brain chemical called oxytocin, the very same chemical present in parent-child bonding.
 Scientists speculate that this bonding chemical is at least partly responsible for how dogs became domesticated in the first place.
 With your own pet, you, as the human owner, should always be the dominant figure or “pack leader.”
 A dog who believes they are the master is a dog that will not obey commands, and may even become aggressive.
 There is a difference between maintaining eye contact or staring, and even your own pet may become uncomfortable or feel threatened.
 If a dog becomes uncomfortable with the eye contact, they will either turn away or avert their eyes, walk away, or roll over.” - Wag Walking

-Q: Should I be concerned about clingy behaviour?
+Should I be concerned about my dog's clingy behaviour?

 If your dog is elderly we 100% suggest accommodating for their clingy behaviour as a change in routine or your attitude towards them may cause more harm than worth.